This article was updated on December 3rd, 2023

-If your pup’s symptoms don’t point to an emergency, there are some things you can do at home to help him feel better while you’re waiting for his appointment.
-You may also employ some remedies or actions besides the recommended course of treatment.
+If your pup’s symptoms don’t point to an emergency and your dog is not showing other signs of illness, there are some things you can do at home to help him feel better while you’re waiting for his appointment:

 1. Put your dog on an 8-24-hour fast

-If your dog has jelly-like diarrhea, give his gut a break by skipping one or two meals and withholding treats.
+Give your dog’s gut a break by skipping one or two meals and withholding treats.
 How long you keep your pup on water only will depend on his size, age, and the severity of diarrhea.
 Smaller breeds or puppies have higher metabolisms and cannot go long without food.

 2. Try a bland diet